 - Arcade games

-28. Go to the “Friendship Rocks” show to get a free t-shirt.
+25. Go to the “Friendship Rocks” show to get a free t-shirt.

-On the Disney Magic or Disney Wonder ships, you should go to the “Friendship Rocks” show to get a free t-shirt.
+On the Disney Magic or Disney Wonder ships, you should go to the “Friendship Rocks” show to get a free T-shirt.
 Plus, the youngins will be able to dance with Minnie and Mickey on the Walt Disney Theatre stage.

-29. Get free pixie dust at the Bibbidi Bobbidi Boutique.
+26. Get free pixie dust at the Bibbidi Bobbidi Boutique.

 Just like at the Disney parks, if you go to the Bibbidi Bobbidi Boutique and ask for pixie dust, the Fairy Godmother in Training will sprinkle some over your child.

-31. Avoid lines to see Disney characters by visiting them toward the end of your cruise or making reservations.
+28. Avoid Disney character lines by visiting them toward the end of your cruise — or by making reservations.

-32. Check out the pin trading night on your Disney cruise.
+29. Check out the pin trading night on your Disney cruise.